RaghavendraNimiwal/RaghavendraNimiwal.github.io/README.md

+# Notes for me

+General info on markdown is given in _pages/markdown.md

+Change content of main landing page in _pages/about.md.

+Change sidebar content in _config.yml

+Change how sidebar shows up in _includes/author-profile.html

+Informantion on tabs is given in _data/navigation.yml

+If you want to add more tabs add the field in _data/navigation and in _config.yml (collections and defaults)

+Check examples from projects and knowledge base to setup front matter and the code for pages (written inside {%   %})

+To run the site locally, run bundle exec jekyll serve

+To change formats of things, try to find the respective .scss file in the _sass folder.

+Looks like the archive-single.html file in _includes is used in a lot of the html files.
+For example, in year-archive.html, the line {% include archive-single.html %} basically does all of the heavy lifting and defines how things will look.
+I changed the archive-single.html file to change how my blog posts were being shown.

+To change main navigation content, edit navigation.yml in _data.

+Notes on blog posts
+Individual blog posts are in the _posts folder.
+The files need to be formatted as yyyy-mm-dd for them to be parsed by the code in _pages/year-archive.md and added to the main blog page.

+The header info for each blog post needs the following:

+title: title of the blog post.
+No need for single quotes unless there's a special character (especially a colon) in the title.
+permalink: link to the post.
+Note that if you also have something called link, then the title will link to whatever you put in link and the Read more will link to the permalink.
+Best to only have one link though...
+The main blog page will show the first paragraph of text, and then include a Read more... link.
+Most of the blog post behavior is defined in {% include archive-single.html %} (archive-single.html is in the _includes folder).

+Notes on notebooks
+Write the jupyter notebook in the _jupyter folder
+When it's finished, jupyter nbconvert <nb> --to markdown Move it to the _posts folder
+Move the images to the images folder
+Add /images/ to all image paths in the markdown file You can also run the convert_and_move.sh function in the _jupyter folder.
+Note that you still have to go in and manually add the /images/ path, and if there are any non-extension dots in the file name these should be changed to hyphens.
+You also need to go and add the header to the post.

+Still to figure out: how to change font size/format of cells, how to have [In 1] show up, how to add image captions.

 A Github Pages template for academic websites.
 This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.

 I think I've got things running smoothly and fixed some major bugs, but feel free to file issues or make pull requests if you want to improve the generic template / theme.